Zeddli/member-api-v6-v2/ReadMe.md

 You can start it with `node mock/mock-api.js` and it will listen to port `4000`

+This mock service will simulate request and responses for other APIs like auth0 and event bus API.

 ## Local Configs

 Please run following commands to set necessary configs: